mongodb/specifications/source/unified-test-format/unified-test-format.rst

 assertion fails, the test runner MUST consider this test to have failed.

-If any event listeners were enabled on any client entities, the test runner MUST now disable those event listeners and, for each client, collect the ordered list of events observed thus far.
+If any event listeners were enabled on any client entities, the test runner MUST now disable those event listeners.

 If any fail points were configured, the test runner MUST now disable those fail points (on the same server) to avoid spurious failures in subsequent tests.
 For